-Controls whether the StreamBrowser displays an active file, transaction, or issue icon (or property) or property or property of the stream and workspace with active elements.
+Controls whether the StreamBrowser displays an active file, transaction, or issue icon (a) or a or a or a or a consistent of the stream and workspace with active elements.
 Disabling this feature can significantly improve StreamBrowser performance.

 Enable StreamBrowser History